xidchen/pix/README.md

 # pix

-## unit_converter.py
+## uc (unit converter)

-It converts units of measurement in an image into another units.
+It converts a unit of measurement in an image into another unit.